Test scores, Extracurriculars, and Social Media?

 Colleges can easily access a variety of social media platforms.
 From Instagram to TikTok, LinkedIn, Twitter, and even Facebook (if students are still using it), colleges can find profiles with a simple search.
 In most cases, this process is relatively easy, and a quick Google search can pull up a wide range of publicly available content.

-A general Google search is an efficient way to uncover more about an applicant’s online presence.
-This search can lead to discovering blogs, articles, or other websites where the student may have been featured.
+A general Google search is an efficient way to uncover more about an applicant's online presence.
+This practice can lead to discovering blogs, articles, or other websites where the student may have been featured.

 Admissions officers may also look at specific platforms related to the student's field of interest, such as academic forums, college-related sites, or niche networks.
 These platforms can provide context to an applicant's interests and passions.